cmg189/cmg189/README.md

 - 🤖 **Arduino** and **Raspberry Pi** Enthusiast

-- 🔨 Currently working on a CLI app to log your catches this summer!: [fish_tracker](https://github.com/cmg189/fish_tracker)
+- 🔨 Currently working on a CLI app to log your catches this summer! : [fish_tracker](https://github.com/cmg189/fish_tracker)

 - 🌱 Improving my skills with **Python** and **Java**